AMS-Complete/Attendance-Management-System/README.md

 <br>
 Project Proposal:
 <br>
-Project proposal was written by Zahra Bibi.
+Project proposal was written collaboratively by the team.